fluent-form/fluent-form/README.md

 ## Features

-- Support for using the Fluent API with JSON.
+- Support for using the Fluent API and JSON.
 - Based on embedded view, no host element, supports nested layout.
 - Imported on demand and tree-shakable.
 - Built on Angular reactive forms.